oliverswitzer/phoenix_heroku_template/README.md

 # 🐿  Deployment

-Necessary changes have been made to `config/runtime.exs` to allow deployments to Heroku.
+Minor changes have been made to `config/runtime.exs` to allow deployments to Heroku.
 All you need to do is install the necessary buildpacks and set appropriate environment variables.

 1. Create heroku app